ivanrivaldi191/dev-ops/react-next/aws/cicdEC2.md

 5. Create the Role.

 ## Setup Role to EC2
-I assume you have already created an EC2 instance, if you haven't you migh wanted to check <a href="deployNginx.md">How to deploy Laravel to AWS EC2 using NGINX.</a>
+I assume you have already created an EC2 instance, if you haven't you migh wanted to check <a href="deployNginx.md">How to deploy next to AWS EC2 using NGINX.</a>
 <br>
 If you have created an instance or in process on creating you can assign IAM instance profile / IAM Role and choose your created EC2 Code Deploy Role.